chingminhou/electron-remote-desktop-web-client/README.md

 When the Fullscreen API is invoked, the _navigator.keyboard.lock_ API can pass through almost all key combinations to the server.

 Passthrough mode is activated by a mouse click event to avoid triggering the “Deceptive site ahead”(此網站是可疑網站) warning.

+OrangeMonkey currently cannot detect when a WebSocket connection closes.

 ## Refs
 - https://issues.apache.org/jira/browse/GUACAMOLE-989?page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel&focusedCommentId=17095828 <br><br>